Brown-University-Library/sierra_big_export_code/README.md

 These are in no-particular order; the purpose is to capture ideas that have come up in discussions/brainstorms.

-- H.C. is exploring using other features of the api to get json data-elements instead of marc records, and directly act on that json (with the utilizing the traject massage-logic) to solrize updates.
+- H.C. is exploring using other features of the api to get json data-elements instead of marc records, and directly act on that json (utilizing the traject massage-logic) to solrize updates.

 - It is possible for there to be no records returned for a given range of 2000 bibs, because many bibs have been deleted.
 This explains why we have a bib _range_ of roughly 8 million bibs, but actually _have_ about 4 million bibs.
 We've been told that if a bib is deleted, that bib will not return (will not be "undeleted").
-Given that, if we were to track deleted bibs, we should be able to significantly improve the number and efficiency of the queries.
+Given that, if we were to track deleted bibs, we should be able to significantly reduce the number and increase the efficiency of the queries.

 - Currently a file-url is provided by the api even when the number of records to be returned is zero.
 Instead of downloading that non-useful file, we could instead simply not download it.